華文

 What good solidarity looks like

 1. Stand up an Agent ID custodian.
-Community orgs or public interest entities issue/hold attestations; publish revocation and challenge endpoints.
+Set up community orgs or public interest entities to issue/hold attestations; publish revocation and challenge endpoints.

 2. Mandate portability in procurement.
 Public buyers require protocol interop and exit-with-trust drills.

 3. Adopt bridge audits.
-Platforms publish their relational health metrics quarterly; third parties verify.
+Ensure platforms publish relational health metrics quarterly; have third parties verify.

 4. Join a safety federation.
 Contribute to and consume from a shared threat registry; localize enforcement.